fommil/fpmortals/manuscript/wip.md

 We define a freely generated `Free` for `Machines` by creating a GADT with a data type for each element of the algebra.
-Each data type has the same input parameters as its corresponding element, is parameterised over the return type, and is named the same with capitalisation:
+Each data type has the same input parameters as its corresponding element, is parameterised over the return type, and has the same name:

 {lang="text"}
 ~~~~~~~~